gabkhanfig/Immie/Source/Setup/README.md

 ## Unreal Engine Setup

-[Connect GitHub account to Epic Games account](https://www.unrealengine.com/account/connections?lang=en-US).
+[Connect the GitHub account to the Epic Games account](https://www.unrealengine.com/account/connections?lang=en-US).
 Follow the prompt in the recieved email to join the Epic Games organization.
 You should now have access to the [Unreal Engine Source Code Repo](https://github.com/EpicGames/UnrealEngine).
 Clone the Unreal Engine source code into a new UnrealEngine directory.
 ```
 git clone https://github.com/EpicGames/UnrealEngine.git
 ```